Cardinals Spring Training

 Location

-Roger Dean Stadium is about a mile from I-95 and abuts the Jupiter campus of Florida Atlantic University.
+Roger Dean Chevrolet Stadium is about a mile from I-95 and abuts the Jupiter campus of Florida Atlantic University.
 The stadium is part of a live, work and play community known as Abacoa.
 You drive past the Abacoa Golf Club to get to the stadium, which is on a tree-lined street across from the Abacoa Town Center.

 Directions